art-egorov/lovis4u/docs/ExampleDrivenGuide/cmd_guide.md

 **The following parameters are particularly useful for basic runs:**

-- `--reorient_loci` - Auto re-orient loci (set new strands) if they are not matched.
+- `-rol, --reorient_loci` - Auto re-orient loci (set new strands) if they are not matched.
 This function tries to maximise co-orientation of homologous features.
 - `-hl`, `--homology-links` - Draw homology link track (Sankey graph).
 - `-o <name>` - Output dir name.
 - `-c <name>` - Name of the configuration file.
 - `-scc`,`--set-category-colour`  - Set category colour for features and plot category colour legend (Initially designed for pharokka generated gff files, see more detailed description below).
+- `-align, --align-loci` - If a conserved protein with homologues present in all loci exists, then LoVis4u automatically defines the visualisation window starting from that protein family.
 - `-w, --windows <locus_id1:start1:end1:strand [locus_id1:start1:end1:strand ...]>` - Specify window of visualisation (coordinates) for a locus or multiple loci.
+- `-wp, --window-by-proteins <protein_id1 protein_id2>` - Specify window of visualisation by protein id from any locus.
+If homologues of these proteins are encoded by each locus, then coordinates of visualisation will be defined automatically.
+If you want to start visualisation from a particular protein (to rotate loci), you can specify its id for start and end ('-wp protein_id1 protein_id1').

 While loci in our test set are already correctly orientated, let's add `-hl` parameter to draw homology line track and select configuration file for two-column A4 page layout with `-c A4p2` parameter.
 Output will be adjusted for publication figure (for instance, in terms of font sizes and figure width set as 190mm).
 In addition we will plot functional categories of CDSs with `--set-category-colour` parameter.